deso-protocol/docs/README.md

 #### Emergent Phenomena

 What can happen when you give people the ability to speculate on a person’s reputation?
 We can’t know for sure, but one of the features that has emerged is what we call “buy and retweet.”
 Ordinarily, retweeting someone gives you nothing.
 If that person becomes a superstar because you boosted them, you’ll be lucky if they even remember your name in a few years.
-In contrast, with BitClout you can buy someone’s coin and then retweet them, which makes it so that you’re not only along for the ride financially if they blow up, but you also get bragging rights.
+In contrast, with DeSo you can buy someone’s coin and then retweet them, which makes it so that you’re not only along for the ride financially if they blow up, but you also get bragging rights.
 Imagine the difference between being able to say “I retweeted her early on” vs being able to say “I bought her coin when it was $0.50 and now it’s $500-- and by the way I’ve done this hundreds of times, and I can prove it because my track record is on the blockchain.”
 The latter is clearly a very different game.
 Moreover, it’s not just a famous person’s game.
 If you know someone with a lot of clout, or if you know someone who knows someone, you can buy a coin and send it to someone else so that they can buy and retweet them.
 And thus the incentives go many layers deep.
 The interesting thing about this mechanic is that it wasn’t even something consciously designed into the product.
 It exists as an “emergent” phenomenon off of the core creator coin mechanic.
 What other dynamics could exist that we haven’t yet thought of?

 ### The Creator Coin Supply Curve

 Creator coins are naturally scarce, with generally fewer than 100 to 1,500 coins in existence for each profile.
 This is because as more people buy a profile’s creator coin, the price of the coin goes up automatically at a faster and faster rate.
 This means that, eventually, it would take billions of dollars to mint even one more coin.

 The formula or “curve” for determining the price of a creator’s coin is as follows.
-Note that creator coins are normally bought and sold with the BitClout cryptocurrency, but we provide a dollar version of the formula for easy calculating:
+Note that creator coins are normally bought and sold with the DeSo cryptocurrency, but we provide a dollar version of the formula for easy calculating:

 $$
 price\_in\_bitclout = .003 \times creator\_coins\_in\_circulation^2